 Need some inspo?
 Try making these delicious fakeaways.

 One of the main culprits for the winter blues is the lack of light we get in the winter months.
 Try to make time for a walk each day whilst it’s light so that you get a hit of vitamin D and fresh air.

 Walking for just 10 minutes a day can elevate your mood tenfold.
-And with a lot of us working from home for a little while yet, it’s much easier to get out and walk a little bit every day, even if it is just around your block.
+And with a lot of us working from home part of the week, it’s much easier to get out and walk a little bit every day, even if it’s just around your block.

 This step is made even better if you have a dog to walk.

 Even though winter can be a time of sadness for a lot of people, there are a lot of winter novelties to take advantage of that often get overlooked when you’re suffering from the winter blues.